 As much importance as we give many of our companion animals, the topic of pet custody may figure prominently in your divorce.
 With their legal standing falling in such shadowy territory, you may want to take steps to protect your interests.

 Entering into a premarital agreement is one way to make sure you retain custody of your pets.
 This is easier when it involves pre-existing ownership.
 But you can create a treaty that specifies where the animals end up.

 Even if you and your spouse acquire an animal together, you can set up a custody plan ahead of time.
-That way, if your relationship crumbles around you, your animals are taken care of.
+That way, if your relationship crumbles around you, Oregon pet laws aren’t a concern, and your animals are taken care of.
 These types of arrangements may not always be 100% legally binding.
 However, the court may take them into account during the division of property.

 Some judges won’t want to hear this type of argument.
 So this route may provide the opportunity to more fully present your case to retain pet custody than in traditional divorce proceedings.
 You may be able to concede certain assets and come to an accord with your spouse.

-As with ‘real’ children, shared custody with visitation rights is also a possibility.
+As with human children, shared custody with visitation rights is also a possibility.

 You and your soon-to-be-ex may be able to hash out an informal agreement.
 Again, this may not be legally enforceable, but if both parties are willing to play ball, this is an option.

 In a legal sense, the area of pet custody doesn’t always reflect the current social standards.
-This is changing in a number of ways, illustrated by the recent case in Oregon.
-For the most part, however, the law looks at pets as property.
+This is changing in a number of ways, illustrated by the mentioned case in Oregon.
+For the most part, however, Oregon pet laws designate Fido and Mr. Kitty property.
 Because of this, courts most often treat them that way in a divorce.

 Many attorneys have found creative ways to argue the relative value of companion animals in a legal arena.
 Though attitudes and laws continue to shift, it’s a gradual process.